 - Wash your hands often and use paper towels for drying.

-- Children should stay away from school or day care while there is discharge from the eyes and until their eye is no longer pink, or until after 24 hours of treatment, as they can pass the infection to other children.
+- Children should stay away from school or day care while there is discharge from the eyes.

 Self care for allergic conjunctivitis